 Why is it called Muhly grass?

-According to the North Carolina Extension Gardener Toolbox, the name comes from an early American botanist who lived in Pennsylvania during the times of the Revolutionary War.
+According to the North Carolina Extension Gardener Toolbox, the name comes from an early American botanist who lived in Pennsylvania during the Revolutionary War.
 “The genus, Muhlenbergia, was named after Gotthilf Muhlenberg, a botanist, chemist, and mineralogist.
 He is credited with classifying and naming at least 150 species of plants in his Index Flora Lancastriensis, published in 1785.
 He lived from 1753-1815.
 The specific epithet, capillaris, means fine or hair-like.”

 Muhly grass is just one of thousands of plants and animals’ Latin names inspired by humans.
 Recently, this practice has been questioned.
 An international team of researchers argued in 2023, “The Earth’s biodiversity is part of a global heritage that should not be trivialized by association with any single human individual, whatever their perceived worth.”
 Smithsonian magazine has a good overview if you’d like to learn more.